Tianyu82/Blog/posts/division_in_sql_blog.md

 ---
-title: '[SQL] Two Forms of Pre-rendering'
+title: '[SQL] Several ways to implement DIVISION in SQL'
 date: '2024-09-29'
 ---